ShrooqAyman/LMS---Django-Rest-Framework-/README.md

 # LMS

-This is an example project to illustrate an implementation of Library management system using DRF
+This is an  implementation of Library management system using DRF